-Oven Roasted Sirloin Steak topped with with delicious onion pan sauce makes for a home cooked meal that makes you glad you cooked at home!
-Especially when paired with a fine red wine, such as the bottle we opened from Brennan Vineyards.
-Disclosure: the wines discussed in this article were provided as complimentary samples from the winery.
+Oven Roasted Sirloin Steak topped with delicious onion pan sauce makes for a home cooked meal that rivals any steakhouse dinner!
+Especially when paired with a good red wine.
+Disclosure: the Texas wines discussed in this article were provided as complimentary samples from the winery.

-This recipe definitely started with the wine in mind!
+This oven roasted recipe definitely started with the wine in mind!

 I received two bottles of red and one white from Brennan Vineyards.
 My curiosity quickly had us opening one bottle of each before I had a chance to come up with a recipe for the wines.
 It was long before the Brennan Vineyards Winemaker’s Choice was the only bottle left standing.